Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/technical-manual/Sim-Diasca-changes-english.rst

    - all variations of placement hints added and tested

-   - probe reports can now rely on rotated abscissa labels (xtic), so that the texts corresponding to large tick values are parallel and do not overlap, however long they are (see ``class_Probe:setRotatedTickLabels/1``); large ticks are now displayed as integers, instead of being rounded with an unwanted scientific notation; a probe-specific tick offset can also be defined, to avoid that reports deal with larger ticks (ex: tick offsets can then be used, instead of absolute simulation ticks), see ``class_Probe:setTickOffset/2`` and the soda vending machines as an example
+   - probe reports can now rely on rotated abscissa labels (xtic), so that the texts corresponding to large tick values are parallel and do not overlap, however long they are (see ``class_Probe:setRotatedTickLabels/1``); large ticks are now displayed as integers, instead of being rounded with an unwanted scientific notation; a probe-specific tick offset can also be defined, to avoid that reports deal with larger ticks (e.g. tick offsets can then be used, instead of absolute simulation ticks), see ``class_Probe:setTickOffset/2`` and the soda vending machines as an example